-To preserve key leadership continuity and bench strength, as well as a total direct compensation opportunity amount that is competitive to market, in April 2019, our Board of Directors approved a potential retention incentive award (the "Retention Award") for certain of our senior officers, including each of the Named Executive Officers who were active participants in the 2016-2018 LTIP and who were active employees on the date the Retention Award was approved.
-The potential award value is equal to the percentage of base salary used for the 2016-2018 LTIP awards at the target level, based on the participant's job level as of August 31, 2018, multiplied by the participant's base salary as of August 31, 2018 and, subject to the following sentence, will be earned only if a participant continues active employment through January 1, 2021, or meets the limited pro ration criteria provided in the Retention Award.
-Notwithstanding the foregoing, the Letter Agreement provides that Mr. Skidmore will receive a pro rata portion of the Retention Award in the amount of \$170,191 within 60 days of his retirement on December 31, 2019.
+To preserve key leadership continuity and bench strength, as well as a total direct compensation opportunity amount that is competitive to market, in November 2017, the Board of Directors approved a retention award ("2017 Retention Award") for certain of our senior officers, including each of the Named Executive Officers who were both active participants in the 2015-2017 LTIP and active employees on the date the 2017 Retention Award was approved.
+The potential award value was the percentage of base salary used for the 2015-2017 LTIP awards at the threshold level, based on the participant's job level as of the date the 2017 Retention Award was granted, and was earned only if the participant continued active employment through January 1, 2020, or met the limited pro ration criteria provided in the 2017 Retention Award.